spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-display-product-groups-by-color-on-the-storefront.md

 {% endinfo_block %}

-## Frontend configuration
+## Configure frontend

-If you want to change the product attribute used for grouping, in the `src/Pyz/Yves/ProductGroupWidget/Theme/default/components/molecules/color-selector/color-selector.twig` Twig template, re-define `colorAttributeName`.
+To change the product attribute used for grouping, in the `src/Pyz/Yves/ProductGroupWidget/Theme/default/components/molecules/color-selector/color-selector.twig` Twig template, redefine `colorAttributeName`.